Post

 Can you imagine if you had to memorize which of the 50 you need vs the ones you don't?
 Of course not!
 Are all fats equal?
 Of course not!
 Are all unsaturated fats equal?
 You do the math.
 As before, some PUFAs can even be essential micronutrients (we cannot synthesize them and they must be obtained through diet).

 There's a devil in the details here.
 Not all plant oils are healthy.
 Not all fats are healthy.
 And the manufacturers, regulators, and health professional certainly have their work cut out for them, and certain categories (PUFAs, omega-6 which are PUFAs, etc.) contain both healthy and unhealthy fats.
-Finally, there is the issue of oxidative stability of saturated fat and conversely the oxidative sensitivitity of unsaturated fats.
+So, labeling an entire category of fats (say, unsaturated fats) as healthy, just because some fats from a category *are* healthy and/or essential, cheapens the knowledge about what we do know about fats and their effect on health.
+It's more than just inaccurate, it's misleading.
+Finally, there is the issue of oxidative stability of saturated fat, and conversely, the oxidative sensitivitity of unsaturated fats.

 In summary: